Program Outcomes

 - Failure of any DPT degree course.

-- Failure of Hallmark Practical 1 or 2.
+- Failure of Hallmark Practical 1 or 2 (original and retake).

 Professional Behaviors Dismissal